iamtheblackunicorn/colorpie/README.md

 Since I've never seen the point in making things uselessly complicated and I quite like printing colored strings to the console in my applications, I decided to write a library that would let me do just that.
 I know projects like
 ***Colorama*** have already solved this problem and give people more options but this is for the simple folks among us.
+Aaand there's also a bunch of emojis.

 ## FEATURES